thegetty/romanmosaics/README.md

-This is the repository for *Roman Mosaics in the J. Paul Getty Museum* by Maria Lucia Ferruzza, published in March 2016 by the J. Paul Getty Museum.
+This is the repository for *Roman Mosaics in the J. Paul Getty Museum* by Alexis Belis, published in March 2016 by the J. Paul Getty Museum.
 It is available online at [http://www.getty.edu/publications/romanmosaics](http://www.getty.edu/publications/romanmosaics) and may be downloaded free of charge in multiple formats.

 ## About the Book